beam/freenas-proxmox/README.md

 * Remove the need for SSH keys and use the API
   * This is tricky because the format needs to be that of the output of'zfs list' which is not part of the LunCmd but that of the backend Proxmox VE system and the API's do a bunch of JSON stuff.

-#### If you'd like, you may also issue the following commands now or later to use the 'testing' repo.
-#### Just comment the 'stable' line and uncomment the 'testing' line in
-#### /etc/apt/sources.list.d/ksatechnologies-repo.list to use. 'testing' is disabled be default.
+#### If you'd like, you may also issue the following commands now or later to use the 'testing' repo.<br/>Just comment the 'stable' line and uncomment the 'testing' line in<br/>/etc/apt/sources.list.d/ksatechnologies-repo.list to use. 'testing' is disabled be default.<br/>ATTENTION: UNAVAILABLE AT THIS TIME.
 ```bash
 echo "" >> /etc/apt/sources.list.d/ksatechnologies-repo.list
 echo "# deb http://repo.ksatechnologies.com/debian/pve testing freenas-proxmox" >> /etc/apt/sources.list.d/ksatechnologies-repo.list